AdobeDocs/audience-manager.en/help/using/api/rest-api-main/aam-api-derived-signals.md

 ### Optional Query Parameters

-You can use these optional parameters with API methods that return *all* properties for an object.
-Set these options in the request string when passing that query in to the API.
+You can use these optional parameters with [!UICONTROL API] methods that return *all* properties for an object.
+Set these options in the request string when passing that query in to the [!UICONTROL API].
 See [Optional Parameters](../../api/rest-api-main/aam-api-getting-started.md#concept_BB1E73AE736F4F54830E6CAF28089608).

 <table id="table_B05A8EE22C9A4C72B84A8479E1AB7D0A">
  <thead>